ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 <!--##istutorial#-->
 * Create development and production Kubernetes clusters.<!-- markdownlint-disable-line -->
 <!--#/istutorial#-->
-* Create a starter application, run it locally and push it to a Git repository.
+* Create a sample application, run it locally and push it to a Git repository.
-* Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod environments.
+* Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the sample app to dev/prod environments.
 * Explore and integrate the app to use Slack notifications.

 ![Architecture diagram](images/solution21/Architecture.png){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}